nylas/nylas-mail/docs/DraftStoreExtensions.md

 - Transform the draft and make additional changes before it is sent.

-To create your own composer extensions, subclass {DraftStoreExtension} and override the methods your extension needs.
+To create your own composer extensions, subclass {DraftStoreExtensions} and override the methods your extension needs.

 In the sample packages repository, [templates]() is an example of a package which uses a DraftStoreExtension to enhance the composer experience.